 For the MPH-45 degree, students must complete a required Applied Practice Experience and an Integrative Learning Experience.
-These requirements are satisfied by enrolling in a 2.5 credit classroom-based course (GHP 945 for students in the Global Health field of study and HPM 945 for students in the Health Policy field of study) during the student's final fall and spring semesters and completing an independent field experience.
+These requirements are satisfied by enrolling in classroom-based course(s) (GHP 945 and GHP 530 for students in the Global Health field of study and HPM 945 for students in the Health Policy field of study) and completing a practicum.